brown-ccv/ccv-website-hugo/content/english/about/_index.md

     computational research and support Brown’s academic mission.
 In practice, this frequently means partnering with researchers for projects that may span weeks, months, or years.
-In some cases, these partnerships can involve researchers using grant funds as partial support of a research software engineer or data scientist.
+In some cases, these partnerships can involve researchers using grant funds as partial support of a CCV research software engineer or data scientist.
 people:
   lead: CCV team is awesome!